leith-bartrich/fiepipe/userguide.md

 Some things a plugin developer might do here:

     -If the FQDN is my legal entity, I use DNS to lookup the gitlab server URL and put it in the registry

+AutoManager hooks are a great place to execute configuration management and maintenance because they loop through context methodically and perpetually.